Meet Our Team

 As the Chief Staff Officer, Mark supervises the entire staff of CEA and oversees all program and administrative areas of the association.
 Mark also advises the CEA Board, develops strategies to accomplish organizational objectives and coordinates CEA's activities among departments.

 The director is responsible for monitoring emerging trends in public education, human and civil rights issues, and retirement issues.
 She oversees and conducts research in these areas and provides research support for the legislative program.
 The division develops and delivers training and professional development in a variety of areas.

-The director manages the legislative and political activities of the association at the state and federal level including screening, developing, researching, and lobbying legislation in addition to developing testimony for legislation.
-He develops strategy for legislation, recommends endorsement of candidates for state and federal political office, and develops strategies for assisting endorsed candidates to get elected.
+As director, Vinnie manages the legislative and political activities of the association at the state and federal levels including screening, developing, researching, and lobbying legislation, and developing testimony for legislation.
+He develops strategy for legislation, assists CEA-PAC and the Board of Directors in the endorsement of candidates for state and federal political office, and develops strategies for assisting endorsed candidates to get elected.

 The Director of Finance supervises the finance department and is responsible for accounting and finances, cash management, human resources and benefits management, membership records and dues collection, meeting and events planning, purchasing, printing and media distribution, reception, and executive administration support.

 Director of Technology, Administrative and Building Operations

 The Director of Administration supervises the administration department and is responsible for investment management including the CEA pension and VEBA plan, CEA headquarters property and facility management, informational technology infrastructure and executive administration support.

 The director is responsible for increasing awareness of the organization's goals and gaining member and public understanding of CEA priorities.
 She develops and oversees CEA periodicals and special publications; conducts media relations; produces web and broadcast productions; develops and implements the CEA issue advocacy/advertising program; implements local community relations programs; maintains and develops CEA's web presence; and provides support to Association leaders on all communications matters.